Fragius/odin-recipes/README.md

 # odin-recipe

-This is an html only project, the project will include food recipes.
+This is a static recipe website project.